pivotal/docs-tap/tap-gui/tls/cert-mngr-ext-clusterissuer.hbs.md

 ## <a id="procedure"></a> Procedure

-To configure a self-signed TLS certificate for Tanzu Application Platform GUI:
+To configure a self-signed TLS certificate for Tanzu Developer Portal:

 1. Create a `certificate.yaml` file that defines an issuer and a certificate.
 For example: